pallets/flask/docs/security.rst

 Security Headers
 ----------------

-This section contains a list of headers supported by Flask.
+This section contains a list of HTTP security headers supported by Flask.
 To configure HTTPS and handle the headers listed below we suggest the package `flask-talisman <https://github.com/GoogleCloudPlatform/flask-talisman>`_.

 HTTP Strict Transport Security (HSTS)
 -------------------------------------

-Redirects http requests to https on all urls, preventing Man-in-the-middle (MITM) attacks.
+Redirects HTTP requests to HTTPS on all URLs, preventing man-in-the-middle (MITM) attacks.

 Example: